lawrencefan506/TTC-Special-Sightings-Tracker/README.md

 # TTC-Special-Sightings-Tracker

 Welcome to the TTC Special Sightings Tracker.
-This program uses the TTC's [NextBus API](https://webservices.umoiq.com/service/publicXMLFeed?command=vehicleLocations&a=ttc) to output all current RAD buses on routes which are run by other garages.
+This program uses the TTC's [NextBus API](https://webservices.umoiq.com/service/publicXMLFeed?command=vehicleLocations&a=ttc) to output all current special sighting, which are buses on routes which are run by other garages.
 An example output is:

 Updated at: 2022-05-17 15:27:19.935000